RhiH/studio_gallery/README.md

 **Artist Goals**

 14. As an artist I want to be able to display my work to the public and sell prints of it at a price I can set myself.
-15. As an artist I want to be able to have an account which enables me to log in.
+15. As an artist I want there to be an account which enables an admin to log in and manage the site.
-16. As an artist I want to be able to edit, create and delete work when I want to do so.
+16. As an artist I want there to be an account that is able to edit, create and delete work that is not accessible to customers.

 I created a user story list in terms of priority, with all the goals in numerical order and then sorted in terms of priority.